prometheus/proposals/proposals/2025-03-25_otel_delta_temporality_support.md

 Currently the counter reset behaviour for cumulative native histograms is to cut a new chunk if a counter reset is detected.
 If a value in a bucket drops, that counts as a counter reset.
 As delta samples don’t build on top of each other, there could be many false counter resets detected and cause unnecessary chunks to be cut.
 Therefore a new counter reset hint/header is required, to indicate the cumulative counter reset behaviour for chunk cutting should not apply.

-#### Alternatives

-##### CreatedTimestamp per sample
-If `StartTimeUnixNano` is set for a delta counter, it should be stored in the CreatedTimestamp field of the sample.
-The CreatedTimestamp field does not exist yet, but there is currently an effort towards adding it for cumulative counters ([PR](https://github.com/prometheus/prometheus/pull/16046/files)), and can be reused for deltas.
-Having the timestamp and the start timestamp stored in a sample means that there is the potential to detect overlaps between delta samples (indicative of multiple producers sending samples for the same series), and help with more accurate rate calculations.

-##### Treat as gauge
-To avoid introducing a new type, deltas could be represented as gauges instead and the start time ignored.

-This could be confusing as gauges are usually used for sampled data (for example, in OTEL: "Gauges do not provide an aggregation semantic, instead “last sample value” is used when performing operations like temporal alignment or adjusting resolution.”) rather than data that should be summed/rated over time.

-##### Treat as “mini-cumulative”
-Deltas can be thought of as cumulative counters that reset after every sample.
-So it is technically possible to ingest as cumulative and on querying just use the cumulative functions.

-This requires CT-per-sample to be implemented.
-Just zero-injection of StartTimeUnixNano would not work all the time.
-If there are samples at consecutive intervals, the StartTimeUnixNano for a sample would be the same as the TimeUnixNano for the preceding sample and cannot be injected.

-Functions will not take into account delta-specific characteristics.
-The OTEL SDKs only emit datapoints when there is a change in the interval. rate() assumes samples in a range are equally spaced to figure out how much to extrapolate, which is less likely to be true for delta samples.

-This also does not work for samples missing StartTimeUnixNano.

-##### Convert to rate on ingest
-Convert delta metrics to per-second rate by dividing the sample value with (`TimeUnixName` - `StartTimeUnixNano`) on ingest, and also append `:rate` to the end of the metric name (e.g. `http_server_request_duration_seconds` -> `http_server_request_duration_seconds:rate`).
-So the metric ends up looking like a normal Prometheus counter that was rated with a recording rule.

-The difference is that there is no interval information in the metric name (like :rate1m) as there is no guarantee that the interval from sample to sample stays constant.

-To averages rates over more than the original collection interval, a new time-weighted average function is required to accommdate cases like the collection interval changing and having a query range which isn't a multiple of the interval.

-This would also require zero timestamp injection or CT-per-sample for better rate calculations.

-Users might want to convert back to original values (e.g. to sum the original values over time).
-It can be difficult to reconstruct the original value if the start timestamp is far away (as there are probably limits to how far we could look back).
-Having CT-per-sample would help in this case, as both the StartTimeUnixNano and the TimeUnixNano would be within the sample.
-However, in this case it is trivial to convert between the rated and unrated count, so there is no additional benefit of storing as the calculated rate.
-In that case, we should prefer to store the original value as that would cause less confusion to users who look at the stored values.

-This also does not work for samples missing StartTimeUnixNano.

 ### Distinguishing between delta and cumulative metrics

 There should be a way to distinguish between delta and cumulative metrics.
 This would allow the query engine to apply different behaviour depending on the metric type.
 Users should also be able to see the temporality of a metric, which is useful for understanding the metric and for debugging.